 5. Improved Accountability: Tangible attendance tracking and notifications will ensure objectivity when addressing poor attendance and performance reviews.
 Timesheet software can improve workflow, accurately track working hours, and allow for the creation of highly accurate timesheets.
 It also allows you to determine how employees may be accumulating overtime, and you can easily view the number of overtime hours that have been worked.
 Furthermore, you can adjust the settings for each specific employee, ensuring that you will receive a notification about a late or early clock-in.
 This metric is especially helpful in cases of discipline and terminations.
 It can also create complete timesheets that can be highly useful for an audit trail.

-HR for Health Feature Spotlight: Electronic Timekeeping
+Recommended Reading: HR for Health Feature Spotlight: Electronic Timekeeping

 Are Timesheets Required by Law?

 If you pay your employees on an hourly basis, you are legally required to have some record of when they clock in and clock out.
 This can be a written or electronic record, although electronic records clearly have numerous advantages.